terraform-google-modules/terraform-google-container-vm/README.md

 ### Integration test
 #### Terraform integration tests
-The integration tests for this module leverage [kitchen-terraform](https://github.com/newcontext-oss/kitchen-terraform) and [kitchen-inspec](https://github.com/inspec/kitchen-inspec).
+The integration tests for this module leverage [kitchen-terraform](https://github.com/newcontext-oss/kitchen-terraform) and [kitchen-inspec](https://github.com/inspec/kitchen-inspec), and run entirely within `docker` containers.

 The tests will do the following:
 - Perform `bundle install` command